AI-Powered automation for accounts receivable

 In late 2013, the company began reviewing its existing balance sheet reconciliation process and tools.
 According to Eamonn, “We found major audit concerns.
 Timely completion, inadequate explanations, lack of follow-up on aged items, and lack of overall visibility all needed to be addressed.”

 During the same time period, The Coca-Cola Company was instituting 2020 Vision, a plan designed to double revenue within the decade.
 For GFO, supporting the company’s plan meant ensuring all processes were “standardized, global, accessible, and easy to use”—including balance sheet reconciliations.
-“In order to meet the Global Business Services (GBS) promise to the 2020 Vision, we needed to analyse all accounting processes and drive improvements and business value,” said Eamonn.
+“In order to meet the Global Business Services (GBS) promise to the 2020 Vision, we needed to analyze all accounting processes and drive improvements and business value,” says Matthews.
 “Improving our balance sheet reconciliations was our pilot program.”

 According to Eamonn, implementation of BlackLine was seamless.
 “It shows how good the implementation team was that we didn’t even need consultants to help decipher what exactly we were supposed to be doing.
 I have a lot of respect for the implementation team at BlackLine.
 They were absolutely brilliant.”